ismasan/ismaelcelis.com/content/posts/4-railway-oriented-ruby-middleware.md

 In future articles I might explore the potential of middleware in more depth.

-In the next article, I'll touch testing pipelines and steps.
+In the next article, I'll touch on testing pipelines and steps.